Robertstar2000/Intelligent-Engineer/tasks.md

 # Project Task List & Completion Status

-This document outlines the development phases for the Intelligent Engineering Partner application.
+This document outlines the development phases for the Vibe Engineering Partner application.
 The completion status has been evaluated based on the features currently implemented in the codebase.

 ## Phase 1: Foundation and Core Infrastructure